Skip to Main Content

 It’s Wednesday morning at A Safe Haven Foundation’s homeless shelter in North Lawndale, which means Chef Marshall Galbreath is a busy man.

-The Army veteran briskly maneuvers through the kitchen, instructing his culinary team preparing the day’s lunch for shelter residents.
+The Army veteran briskly maneuvers through the kitchen, instructing his culinary team preparing the day’s lunch for food distribution to shelter residents.
 He stirs the rice simmering on the stove top.
 He hustles outside to check on the food pantry underway.
 In the hallways, he shouts greetings and daps fists of colleagues passing by.
-And for a few minutes, Galbreath pauses to coach a resident who is trying to transform his life into something better.
-“I’ve learned how to be someone who has compassion and empathy and understanding and care,” said Galbreath, 53.
-“That’s the person I am today.”

 Chef Marshall Galbreath, executive chef at A Safe Haven, oversees the kitchen and food pantry.

-Ten years ago, Galbreath was a resident of the shelter, living there on parole with an ankle monitor after serving time in prison on drug charges.
-Today, he’s the executive chef and food service director of A Safe Haven Foundation, a nonprofit dedicated to providing shelter, jobs and education to people struggling with addiction.
+A Safe Haven Foundation is a nonprofit organization dedicated to providing shelter, jobs and education to people struggling with addiction.
 Founded in 1994, A Safe Haven’s North Lawndale shelter provides transitional housing to more than 400 people – single men and women, as well as families with children.
-Partnering with the Greater Chicago Food Depository, the shelter provides hot meals daily to its residents.
-A weekly food pantry offers groceries to members of the community.
-A Safe Haven also delivers groceries to older adults and people with disabilities who are unable to leave their homes.
+Partnering with the Greater Chicago Food Depository, the shelter provides food assistance serving hot meals daily to its residents.
+A weekly food pantry offers free groceries to members of the community.
+A Safe Haven also delivers free groceries to older adults and people with disabilities who are unable to leave their homes.

 A Safe Haven volunteer places eggs into a bag for a woman at the weekly food pantry.